Explore Grades 6-8

 Grade 6 students take a “foundations” course to teach them important study skills, learn about U.S. history from the 1830s to the present in social studies, and learn about the human body and how to program robots in life science class.

 Lunch tables are assigned and change every month, with one teacher at each table.
 Once a week, there is free seating, and you may sit wherever you want.
 Sixth, seventh and eighth graders eat lunch together at 11:40 a.m.
-Lunch, which is included in the cost of tuition, offers hot meals, as well as salad, soup, cereal, yogurt, peanut butter and jelly, and fresh fruit each day.
+Lunch is included in the cost of tuition.
+Our provider, SAGE Dining, offers four different hot meal stations each day, as well as salad, soup, cereal, yogurt and fresh fruit.
 Dessert is usually served once a week on Friday.

 In addition to daily recess, every Middle School boy plays sports from 2:30–3:40 p.m. each day.
 You can choose from several interscholastic options each season or play intramurals, which include a variety of sports and games.
 Our 13 interscholastic options are listed below.